Solar Panels in Flagmount, Co. Clare

 A 4kWp system in Flagmount typically costs €5,000-€8,000 before grants.
 After the €1,800 SEAI grant and 0% VAT, the net cost is €3,200-€6,200.
 The system generates approximately 3,552 kWh/year, paying for itself in 4-6 years.

-Are solar panels worth it in Flagmount?
+Do solar panels increase property value in Flagmount?

 Sources

-Last updated: February 2026
+Last updated: March 2026

 Get a Free Solar Quote in Flagmount